API

 # Returns

-properties of response.
+Pagination can be found in the meta and links properties of the response.
 Paginated links preserve query parameters.

 meta